-Here's an example from Capsule, writing as the data processor.
-It grants the data controller permission to carry out audits - but also sets out the terms of this arrangement.
+Here's an example from Virtual College, writing as the data processor.
+It grants the data controller permission to carry out audits - but also sets out the terms of this arrangement:

 You can set your own terms here, so long as you do allow audits.